In Darling Point 21% of the population report doing some form of voluntary work.

 |Volunteer status||Number||%||Woollahra Municipal Council area||Number||%||Woollahra Municipal Council area||2006 to 2011|

-The number of volunteers in Darling Point decreased by 16 people between 2006 and 2011.
+The number of volunteers in Darling Point increased by 4 people between 2006 and 2011.